swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 }
 ```

-A property delegate type provides the storage for a property that
+A property wrapper type provides the storage for a property that
-uses it as a delegate.
-The `value` property of the delegate type
+uses it as a wrapper.
+The `value` property of the wrapper type
 provides the actual
-implementation of the delegate, while the (optional)
+implementation of the wrapper, while the (optional)
 `init(initialValue:)` enables initialization of the storage from a
 value of the property's type.
 The property declaration